 Chinese New Year: Customs, Foods and Good Fortune!

-Chinese New Year begins January 28 this year.
-This is an important holiday to the Chinese.
+Chinese New Year -this is an important holiday to the Chinese.
 In fact, it is as Christmas is to those of us in America.
 Most factories and stores shut down for a period of up to two weeks.
 It is a time to spend with family and celebrate ancestors.

 As Chinese would stay up on the New Year’s Eve till the early morning of the first day of the new year, when the very moment of the new year arrives people would say ‘Bainian, Bainian’to everyone around and some auspicious phrases.

 Legend has it that in ancient times, Buddha asked all the animals to meet him on Chinese New Year.
 Twelve came, and Buddha named a year after each one.
 He announced that the people born in each animal’s year would have some of that animal’s personality